sdesalve/hassio-addons/dss_voip/README.md

 #### Option `sip_parameters`: `sip_server_uri` (Optional)

-Set the URL of the registrar server.
+Set the URL of the sip_server_uri server.
 It not specified, then the account will not register.
 An example of URL: "sip:sipserver.com:5060"

 #### Option `sip_parameters`: `callerd_id` (Required)